alokverma18/Simon-Game/README.md

 - Colorful buttons representing different game elements.
 - Sound effects for each button press and sequence.
 - Increasing difficulty levels as the game progresses.
-- - Sound effects for each button press and sequence.

 ## Snap